2xs/dx/README.md

 where Coq should look for libraries.

-Note that if you want to be able to generate C source code, you will need not only an _installation_ of CompCert but also its _compiled source code_, since it will use CompCert’s module to pretty-print a C AST.
+Note that if you want to be able to generate C source code, you will need both an _installation_ of CompCert but also its _compiled source code_, since it will use CompCert’s module to pretty-print a C AST.
+Obviously, the installed CompCert and the source code should be the same version.

 You can use [opam] to install these dependencies: it provides the `-b` option to keep the build directory.
 If you do not mind using disk